Reviewed by Constance Brown-Riggs, MSEd, RD, CDE, CDN. Updated on 6/19.

 - Make sure you pack a glucagon kit if you use insulin.

-- Insulated bag and blue ice to keep insulin cool.
+- Make sure you have an insulated bag and blue ice to keep insulin cool.

-- Snacks, glucose gel, or tablets to treat low blood glucose reactions.
+- Carry snacks, glucose gel, or tablets to treat low blood glucose reactions.

 - Ask for an aisle seat if you will use the restroom for insulin injections.